 Please note that the U.S. Embassy in Ljubljana only issues a Consular Report of Birth Abroad for a child born in Slovenia.
-If the child was born outside the United States but in a country other than Slovenia, we can accept the application here in Ljubljana, but then we must forward the paperwork to the U.S. Embassy or Consulate having jurisdiction over the child's place of birth, a process which can take three months or longer.
+If the child was born outside the United States but in a country other than Slovenia, we must forward the paperwork to the U.S. Embassy or Consulate having jurisdiction over the child's place of birth, a process which can take three months or longer.
 Military personnel stationed in Italy should apply submit their child’s paperwork to Consulate General Milan through the passport agent on base.

 Let's Get Started...

 All documents must be originals.
 All birth, adoption, marriage, death or divorce certificates must bear an original seal, stamp or signature.
 And all documents not in English or Slovene must be accompanied by a certified translation.